peterhinch/micropython_eeprom/flash/FLASH.md

 ## 2.1 SPI Bus

 The devices support baudrates up to 50MHz.
 In practice MicroPython targets do not support such high rates.
-In testing I found it necessary to specify 5MHz otherwise erratic results occurred.
-This was probably because of my breadboard test setup as described above.
-SPI bus wiring should be short and direct.
+The test programs specify 20MHz, but in practice the Pyboard D delivers 15MHz.
+Testing was done at this rate.
+In testing a "lashup" breadboard was unsatisfactory: a problem entirely fixed with a PCB.
+Bus lines should be short and direct.

 # 3. Files